filariow/primaza-mvp/docs/src/kaas/storytelling.md

 It relies on Kubernetes for orchestrating workloads.
 They use Primaza for handling customer tenants and to provide easy service discovery and binding.

-A new customer `CUSTOMER_NAME` wants to use their service.
+A new customer *Sapiens* wants to use their service.
-After an account is created a tenant is set up by KaaS company for `CUSTOMER_NAME`.
+After an account is created a tenant is set up by KaaS company for *Sapiens*.

 ## Topology and Personas